A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Abstract

 \section{Abstract}

-In this paper, we introduce a difference-of-convex (DC) decomposition for polynomials based on power-sum representation, which can be established by solving a sparse linear system.
-A boosted DCA with exact line search (BDCAe) is proposed to solve the DC formulation of the linearly constrained polynomial program.
-We show that the exact line search is equivalent to finding roots of a unary polynomial in an interval, which has a closed-form solution in many applications.
-The subsequential convergence of BDCAe to a critical point is proved, and the convergence rate under Kurdyka-{\L}ojasiewicz property is established.
-Moreover, a fast dual proximal gradient (FDPG) method is applied to efficiently solve the resulting convex subproblems.
-Numerical experiments on the Mean-Variance-Skewness-Kurtosis (MVSK) portfolio optimization model via BDCAe, DCA, BDCA with Armijo line search, as well as \texttt{FMINCON} and \texttt{FILTERSD} solvers are reported, which demonstrates good performance of BDCAe. \keywords{Power-sum DC decomposition \and Polynomial optimization \and Boosted DCA \and Exact line search \and FDGP method \and Portfolio optimization} \subclass{90C26 \and 90C30\and 91G10}
+This paper proposes a novel Difference-of-Convex (DC) decomposition for polynomials using a power-sum representation, achieved by solving a sparse linear system.
+We introduce the Boosted DCA with Exact Line Search (BDCA$_\text{e}$) for addressing linearly constrained polynomial programs within the DC framework.
+Notably, we demonstrate that the exact line search equates to determining the roots of a univariate polynomial in an interval, with coefficients being computed explicitly based on the power-sum DC decompositions.
+The subsequential convergence of BDCA$_\text{e}$ to critical points is proven, and its convergence rate under the Kurdyka-{\L}ojasiewicz property is established.
+To efficiently tackle the convex subproblems, we integrate the Fast Dual Proximal Gradient (FDPG) method by exploiting the separable block structure of the power-sum DC decompositions.
+We validate our approach through numerical experiments on the Mean-Variance-Skewness-Kurtosis (MVSK) portfolio optimization model and box-constrained polynomial optimization problems.
+Comparative analysis of BDCA$_\text{e}$ against DCA, BDCA with Armijo line search, UDCA, and UBDCA with projective DC decomposition, alongside standard nonlinear optimization solvers \texttt{FMINCON} and \texttt{FILTERSD}, substantiates the efficiency of our proposed approach.